📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 👩🏫 A preference to learn English with a tutor rather than alone so they can be guided and corrected

-A retroactive note as of May 2025: if I could redo this project, I would also ask participants many more questions, particularly ones pertaining to their previous strategies attempting to learn English digitally and in-person.
-Overall, I’d ask about the technical and other logistical barriers they face in greater depth and for suggestions on how to improve this.
+🕘 A retroactive note as of May 2025: if I could redo this project, I would also ask participants many more questions, particularly ones pertaining to their previous strategies and barriers attempting to learn English digitally and in-person.

 Since our time to conduct primary research was limited, we primarily depended on secondary research online, expanding our search to “immigrant women” in general as data on refugee women is relatively limited.

-We stepped into our users’ shoes for a while, walking through their struggles, hopes, goals, and barriers to learning English.
+We stepped into our users’ shoes together, walking through their struggles, hopes, goals, and barriers to learning English.

 Design objectives